 - Lack of scalability and speed.
 The marketing process includesseveral phases that are reflected below: mining is.
 Adds a high level of latency to be able to approve transactions and produce new blocks.
 However, PoS avoids this situation.
 In blockchains that use the PoS protocol, verifications are performed by nodes with high currency holdings.
 In this way, verifications are made quickly, positively impacting the scalability and speed of the network.

-- The high energy consumption of the mining process.
+- The high energy consumption of the process mining is..
 The mining process in PoW requires high computing power.
 A power that generally comes from machines with a high consumption of electricity.
 But PoS radically changes this view.
 Change the mining process for a participation process.
 A share reflected in the holding of coins or time within the network

-- The decentralization of the network.
+- La decentralization of the network.
 This is a problem that strongly affects PoW networks today.
 A fact that becomes increasingly palpable, especially when seeing large mining groups.
 A situation that centralizes the network in the hands of a few.
 PoS seeks to solve this, diversifying and democratizing access to participants in the different tasks of the network.

 - Subtract financial interest from 51% attacks.
 The 51% attacks, are one of the concurrent fears in PoW networks.
 It is enough for a malicious mining group to have 51% of the computing power of the network for the disaster.
 Well, with that capacity, the mining group can manipulate the blockchain at will.
 But in a PoS system, this is only possible if the attacker owns 51% of all coins.
 If the attacker makes such an attack, the value of the coin tends to drop.
 Which leads to very large economic losses for the attacker.
 This situation serves as a deterrent to prevent these attacks, while maintaining network security.